 Preventable Child Deaths

-The most difficult type of wrongful death claims are those that involve the death of a child.
+The most difficult type of wrongful death claims is those that involve the death of a child.
 Because children are unable to care for themselves before a certain age, they are often placed in the care of a trustworthy guardian when not with the parents.
 Unfortunately, these guardians may experience a lapse in judgment or become distracted, exposing the child to dangerous conditions.
 Drowning is the number one cause of death for children younger than four in Florida according to a report issued by the Florida Department of Health.
 These deaths are often the result of inattentive caretakers, lifeguards, and property owners, or defective pool safety devices, and many of these deaths could have been prevented.

 Wrongful Death Lawyer Miami